 We need both Omega 3 and Omega 6 essential fatty acids.
 The word “essential” means our bodies cannot produce it, it has to come from food or supplement sources.
 The problem is in the modern world the ratio of Omega 6 to Omega 3 fats is too high.
 When we don’t have the right balance of these essential fatty acids we can get systemic inflammation, chronic illness, hormonal imbalances, increased cardiovascular risk and decreased mood.

 The modern diet contains a lot of processed food.
 This usually means we are consuming far more vegetable oils than we should.
-Vegetable oils are high in Omega 6 fatty acids.
-In addition, conventionally raised meat and caged eggs increase our consumption of Omega 6 foods.
+Vegetable oils and conventionally raised meat and caged eggs are all high in Omega 6 fatty acids and increase our consumption of Omega 6 foods.

-Unfortunately our oceans are not as clean as they used to be and the risk for mercury contamination is high when eating a lot of fish for concentrated Omega 3 benefits.
+Unfortunately, our oceans are not as clean as they used to be and the risk of mercury contamination is high when eating a lot of fish for concentrated Omega 3 benefits.
 Getting your Omega 3’s from a quality, filtered source is possibly a safer option.
-I spent several years researching fish oils before creating our own high quality Omega 3 product; BePure Three.
-You can read more about fish oils. here.
+I spent several years researching fish oils before creating our own high-quality Omega 3 product; BePure Three.
+You can read more about fish oils here.

 As you can see, there are a number of things men can do to help lower their risk of cardiovascular disease, prostate cancer and type 2 diabetes while improving energy and health overall.
 It’s important to be aware of the conditions which are more common for men so we can take preventative measures to protect against them.
 The tips I’ve included in this article are general and simple to put into place.
 If you have a family history of these medical conditions or have a diagnosis yourself, we always recommend implementing these tips alongside a tailored plan from your healthcare professional.